John Clive Ward: Quantum entanglement

-This can be used to derive the correlation of the quantum polarisations of the two photons.
+This can be used to derive the correlation of polarisation of the two photons.
 Their prediction was confirmed experimentally by Chien-Shiung Wu and I. Shaknov in 1950.
 This was the first experimental confirmation of a pair of entangled photons as applicable to the Einstein–Podolsky–Rosen (EPR) paradox.
 The result was subsequently explained by Richard Dalitz and Frank Duarte.
 Apparently following Dirac's doctrine, Ward was never bothered by issues of interpretation in quantum mechanics.

 With his Harmsworth scholarship expiring, and seeing few prospects at Oxford, Ward responded to a job advertisement from the University of Sydney.
 He was offered a position, but when he arrived, found that it was for a tutor, and not a lecturer.
 He therefore served out the year, then returned to Oxford to complete his Doctor of Philosophy (D.Phil.) thesis on "Some Properties of the Elementary Particles".
 Ward expected that his thesis, an elaboration of his 1947 paper, would be easily approved by the external examiner, Nicholas Kemmer, but at the last minute Kemmer's place was taken by Rudolf Peierls, who refused to accept it.
 Only after a forceful argument by the internal examiner, J. de Witt, was the thesis awarded.